Content Map Terms

 Treatments for fertility problems in women depend on what may be keeping the woman from getting pregnant.
 Sometimes the cause isn't known.

-- Clomiphene.
+- Letrozole.
 It stimulates your ovaries to release eggs.

 - Metformin.
 It's used to treat polycystic ovary syndrome.